alleyinteractive/create-wordpress-plugin/README.md

 the required front-end assets the plugin may require.
 This works well for publishing to WordPress.org or for submodule-ing.

-When you are ready to release a new version of the plugin, you can run `composer release` to start the process of setting up a new release.
+When you are ready to release a new version of the plugin, you can run `npm run release` to start the process of setting up a new release.

 ## Changelog